Troubleshoot Anbox Cloud

-You use the wrong Ubuntu Advantage token.
-Most likely you used the Ubuntu Advantage for Infrastructure which every use gets for free limited personal use.
+You used the wrong Ubuntu Advantage token.
+Most likely, you used the Ubuntu Advantage for Infrastructure token that every user gets for free limited personal use.

-In order to deploy Anbox Cloud you will need a commercial subscription for Ubuntu Advantage for Applications.
-Using a different token will result in a failed deployment and is currently not recoverable.
+To deploy Anbox Cloud, you need a commercial subscription for Ubuntu Advantage for Applications.
+Using a different token will result in a failed deployment.
+This failure is currently not recoverable.

 A container failed to start.
 Where can I find more information why it failed to start?

-If a container failed to start its status is set to
+If a container fails to start, its status is set to

 error.
-The AMS service automatically fetches several log files from the container and makes them available for further inspection.
-From the log files you can find out what went wrong.
-The reason is not always clear as several things play into the container startup, like the application the container is hosting, any installed addons etc.
+AMS automatically fetches several log files from the container and makes them available for further inspection.
+From the log files, you can find out what went wrong.
+The reason is not always straightforward, because several things play into the container startup, for example, the application that the container is hosting or any installed addons.

-See Container Management for more details on how to access the container log files.
+See View the container logs for instructions on how to access the container log files.

 Is there an automatic way to create a manifest for an application?

-No. The application manifest describes necessary meta data on top of the Android application package which AMS needs.
-You can simplify the manifest to only container the
+No. The application manifest describes necessary metadata on top of the APK, which AMS needs.
+You can simplify the manifest to only contain the

-name field but then loose a lot of control about how your application is being executed.
+name field, but you will lose a lot of control about how your application is being executed.

-When creating an application I get an error like “no such file or directory”.
+When creating an application, I get an error that there is “no such file or directory”.
 Why?

-Due to Snap strict confinement, no matter which approaches you’re going to take, the folder or tarball file must be located home directory.
-The same applied to addon creation as well.
+Due to Snap strict confinement, the folder or tarball file must be located in the home directory.
+There is no workaround for this requirement.
+The same requirement applies to addon creation.